 Upon examining the language in the plat, it became clear that the original owners intended to give all lot owners the right to use the beaches and lake.
 Specifically, the “Dedication” in the plat stated:

 Aside from the explicit language of the dedication, the questions that arise usually have to do with the types of activities that such “use” encompasses.
 In Yuska v.
 Hasler, the Court held that the backlot owners:

 (1) could install a nonexclusive dock;

 (2) could not assert a right to moor boats on the lake for any extended period of time; and

 (3) could use the dock for fishing, swimming, and boating.

 See Yuska v.
 Hasler, Case No. 323094, 2016 Mich.
 App.
 LEXIS 117, at *11-13 (Ct.
 App.
 Jan.
 21, 2016).

-If you live in a subdivision that has or borders a lake, and would like to know your rights, or believe someone else is violating your rights, feel free to contact the experts at Dalton & Tomich PLC.
+If you live in a subdivision that has or borders a lake, and would like to know your rights, or believe someone else is violating your rights, feel free to contact the attorneys at Dalton & Tomich PLC.

 The attorneys of Dalton & Tomich, PLC have the experience and the knowledge to work with you to develop a legal solution that helps accomplish your goals.
 Our collaborative approach has helped leaders like you grow businesses and banks, develop and expand churches, and build nonprofit organizations nationwide.